sadiagroup/website/README.md

 // Do not remove any of the properties below.

 const siteMetadata = {
   title: `Elemental`, // Title of your webpage
   siteUrl: `http://localhost`, // You sites URL
   capitalizeTitleOnHome: true, // Whether to capitalize the letter on homepage
   logo: `/images/logo.png`, // Logo
   icon: `/images/icon.png`, // Favicon, shown in the browsers "tab"
   titleImage: `/images/wall.jpg`, // The main title is filled with an image.
   ogImage: `/images/wall.png`, // open graph image (shown when link is shared in social media)
   twoColumnWall: true, // If true, the wall will be split into two with titleImage on left side and text on the right.
-If false, the title image will be used as the background of the text. about:"", // The short about text shown on front page
+If false, the title image will be used as the background of the text.
+  about: '', // The short about text shown on front page
   introTag: `PHOTOGRAPHER | VIDEOGRAPHER`, // Intro tag shown below title
   description: `Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed sit amet accumsan arcu.
 Proin ac consequat arcu.`,
   author: `@_akzhy`, // Author
   blogItemsPerPage: 10,
   portfolioItemsPerPage: 10,
   darkmode: true, // Whether to enable the darkmode by default.
 Change to false if you want the light mode
   switchTheme: true, // Whether to show a switch theme button on the navbar
   // The links shown on the navbar and footer, follow the same structure to add or remove more items.
-    navLinks: [{
+  navLinks: [
+    {
-            name: "HOME",
+      name: 'HOME',
-            url: "/"
+      url: '/',
     },
     {
-            name: "ABOUT",
+      name: 'ABOUT',
-            url: "/about"
+      url: '/about',
     },
     {
-            name: "BLOG",
+      name: 'BLOG',
-            url: "/blog"
+      url: '/blog',
     },
     {
-            name: "PORTFOLIO",
+      name: 'PORTFOLIO',
-            url: "/portfolio"
+      url: '/portfolio',
     },
     {
-            name: "CONTACT",
+      name: 'CONTACT',
-            url: "/contact"
+      url: '/contact',
-        }
+    },
   ],
   // Same as navbar links, except these are shown on the footer
-    footerLinks: [{
+  footerLinks: [
+    {
-        name: "PRIVACY POLICY",
+      name: 'PRIVACY POLICY',
-        url: "/privacy-policy"
+      url: '/privacy-policy',
-    }],
+    },
+  ],
   // Your social profile links.
 The icons of the given social medias are available in the static folder.
 If you are adding a new item, include the icon in the static/images folder.
-    social: [{
+  social: [
+    {
-            name: "Facebook",
+      name: 'Facebook',
-            icon: "/images/Facebook.svg",
+      icon: '/images/Facebook.svg',
-            url: "#"
+      url: '#',
     },
     {
-            name: "Twitter",
+      name: 'Twitter',
-            icon: "/images/Twitter.svg",
+      icon: '/images/Twitter.svg',
-            url: "#"
+      url: '#',
     },
     {
-            name: "Instagram",
+      name: 'Instagram',
-            icon: "/images/Instagram.svg",
+      icon: '/images/Instagram.svg',
-            url: "#"
+      url: '#',
     },
     {
-            name: "Youtube",
+      name: 'Youtube',
-            icon: "/images/Youtube.svg",
+      icon: '/images/Youtube.svg',
-            url: "#"
+      url: '#',
-        }
+    },
   ],
   contact: {
-        api_url: "https://getform.io/f/f227a36xxxxxx", // leave empty ('') or false to hide form
+    api_url: 'https://getform.io/f/f227a36xxxxxx', // leave empty ('') or false to hide form
     description: `Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed sit amet accumsan arcu.
 Proin ac consequat arcu.`,
-        mail: "hi@akzhy.com",
+    mail: 'hi@akzhy.com',
-        phone: "000-000-0000",
+    phone: '000-000-0000',
-        address: "1234 \nLocation \nLocation"
+    address: '1234 \nLocation \nLocation',
   },
-    disqus: `your-disqus-shortname`  // Optional, remove this if you don't use disqus }
+  disqus: `your-disqus-shortname`, // Optional, remove this if you don't use disqus }
 ```

 #### Creating new blog posts.